 Plan A was to go through the canal.
 No go.

 Plan B was to change our plane tickets to be able to go through the canal.
 No go. (hint - look up prices on sites like Travelocity and Kayak.
 Actually BOOK the ticket through the airlines.
-If we had done that, it would have cost us $300 to change our plans.)
+If we had done that, it would have cost us $300 to change our plans.
+As it was, the full-price-plus-penalty change fee made changing the tickets not possible.)

 Plan C was to drive to Carti, a small Guna village on the mainland about 10 miles from the offshore islands.
 You may know of them as the San Blas - the indigenous peoples there are the Guna Indians, and they prefer the nomenclature of Guna Yala.
 They actually administer the territory, though it's officially a part of Panama.
 No go.
 The Congreso, the Guna leadership, had decreed that all traffic to the area needed to be that destined for Guna resorts.
 The taxi companies we contacted were reluctant to risk their ability to take anyone, ever, through the border.
 This change happened literally 3 days before we were to fly out.